Tableau Joins in Table

 End the connection by giving it a name and clicking OK.

-When we add tableau join tables, Group by table command is used when data window is automatically organized.
+When we add Tableau join tables, Group by table command is used when the data window is automatically organized.
 You can turn off this feature or change how the Data window is sorted using the Data window menu.

 Become Master of Tableau by going through this online Tableau course in Toronto.

 Adding Tables to the Data window

 - Select a data source on the Data menu and then select Edit Tables.

 - In the Tables dialog box, click Add New Table.

 - In the Add Tables dialog box, select a table to add.
 Complete the dialog box by defining at least one tableau data joins clause and optionally changing field aliases.